Dealing with grief during your Leaving Cert

 These pressures are enough for any coming of age student to deal with.
 Now imagine if, on top of everything else, you were grieving.
 Imagine how you would feel if someone very close to you passed away a mere three days before your exams began.
 Just imagine trying to process your emotions in a healthy way when your world has irreversibly changed forever.

-The Minister for Education and Skills Joe McHugh announced a plan to assist Leaving Certificate students who suffer bereavement of a close relative during exam period.
+The Minister for Education and Skill announced a plan to assist Leaving Certificate students who suffer bereavement of a close relative during exam period.
 It will allow a student to be absent from exams for three days, starting from the date of the death of a close relative up to and including the day after the funeral.
 These three days do not need to be consecutive.

 My friend’s father died recently, a few days before the youngest son was due to start the leaving cert.
 After only a few days to grieve, to try and process what had happened, he had to resume taking his exams.
 This is outrageous.
 To me this highlights how much pressure is put on students with these exams.
 It tells young people that their Leaving Cert takes priority over almost all else.
 There are quite simply more important things in life.